 1. Aminikhanghahi, S., & Cook, D. J. (2017).
 A survey of methods for time series change point detection.
 Knowledge and information systems, 51(2), 339-367.

 2. Chi, Y., Lu, Y. M., & Chen, Y. (2019).
 Nonconvex optimization meets low-rank matrix factorization: An overview.
 IEEE Transactions on Signal Processing, 67(20), 5239-5269.

 Project 2: Dirty statistical models

 This project aimed to develop a methodology to integrate data sets from several studies.
-However, the sample size of each data set is small so that statistical analysis for each data set along will lead to low statistical power.
+However, the sample size of each data set is small so statistical analysis for each data set along will lead to low statistical power.
 At the same time, each data set may be biased so a naive pooling procedure will not work.
-We want to develop new methods under survival analysis models (for example, Cox model, proportional odds model, linear transformation model, accelerated failure time model, etc.).
+We want to develop new methods under survival analysis models (for example, the Cox model, proportional odds model, linear transformation model, accelerated failure time model, etc.).
 The object of this project also includes the study of the non-asymptotic properties of the estimators.